Nodirbek75/Burger-Builder/README.md

 # Burger Builder
-> Burger Builder App built with React.js with Firebase for database and passport.js for authentication.
+> Burger Builder App built with React.js with Firebase for database and passport.js for authentication...

 ## Quick Start
 * First you should enable css modules in webpack.config.js